angeloskath/simple-3dviz/docs/examples.md

   --up UP               The up vector
   --light LIGHT
-  --color COLOR         Choose a color for the mesh --manual              Auto determine the camera position and target --save_frame SAVE_FRAME
+  --color COLOR         Choose a color for the mesh --use_tab20           Use matplotlib's tab20 color map --manual              Auto determine the camera position and target --save_frame SAVE_FRAME
-                        The location to save the snapshot frame
+                        The location to save the snapshot frame --direct_render DIRECT_RENDER
+                        If provided render to this file and exit --with_texture        Load mesh with texture
 ```

 <div style="text-align: center;">